About this listing

 Adorable 1 BR cottage "mother in law" apt w/ front porch facing street in

 Walk to shops, cafes, museums, JAZZ FEST, bus/streetcar, bayou, City Park, VooDoo Fest.
 FRENCH QUARTER is 1 mile down Esplanade Ave.

-Comfy, private 1 BR cottage with nice light, adorable front porch, on nice street in friendly, quiet, historic, walkable Bayou St. John neighborhood - walk just a block to shops, grocery, cafes, bus & a few blocks to streetcar, bayou, museums.
+Comfy, private 1 BR cottage "mother in law" apartment with nice light, adorable front porch, on nice street in friendly, quiet, historic, walkable Bayou St. John neighborhood - walk just a block to shops, grocery, cafes, bus & a few blocks to streetcar, bayou, museums.
 Plus, you can walk 1 mile down Esplanade Ave. to French Quarter. (or take bus, streetcar or taxi).
 Note: Though it's very private, this is a residential block and the space is not suitable for parties, loud music or unreasonable amounts of noise.

 Cute front porch for people-watching, morning coffee or evening cocktails.

 1 Full Bathroom (has shower)